mikemaccana/outdated-browser-rework/README.md

  - Pass jshint
  - Remove HTML entities.
 It's 2015, we have unicode now.
- - Included Vanilla JS onload option - since current jQuery no longer supports old browsers.
+ - Included Vanilla JS onload option - that way you can keep using jQuery 2 and not have to revert to 1.x just to show messages to old browsers.
  - Simplify some variable and function names

 There's still some TODOs from the original code: